bhushanmahajan0070/mirror-repo-github/README.md

   - `index.html`
 - Commit message: `hi`

-✅ The GitLab project shows identical structure and commit details.
+✅ The GitLab project shows an identical structure and commit history.

 ---

-## 🧩 Step 8 — Git CLI Confirmation
+## 🧩 Step 8 — Git Command-Line Confirmation

-Below is the Git command output showing how the commit and push were done successfully from the local environment.
+Below is the Git command output showing how the commit and push were executed successfully from the local environment.

 📸 **Screenshot:**
 ![Git CLI Push](images/Screenshot-2025-11-09-104408.png)

-**Commands used:**
+**Commands Used:**
 ```bash
 git status -s
 git add .